matrix-org/sydent/docs/templates.md

 declare the variable's contents "safe")

-See the Jinja [documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/#variables) for instructions on how to write these templates.
+See the Jinja [documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/#variables) for more instructions on how to write these templates.

+### DEPRECATED `.eml` template files

+Files ending in ".eml" can use python `%(variable)s` string substitution.

+Appending "_forurl" or "_forhtml" to any of the variable names listed below returns their values encoded suitably for URLs or HTML respectively.

+For example ">" in the HTML encoded version would be replaced with "&gt".

 ---